 This is how a stainless steel sculpture gets made.
 Individual sheets of stainless steel are bent by hand and fitted over the fibreglass mold.
 The pieces are then welded together.
 Afterwards the welds will be polished out and the whole sculpture will seen as a gleaming piece of steel.

-This small temple is made from the local, orange-coloured marble.
+A small temple made from the local, orange-coloured marble.